 I was required to apply for a new visa before taking the new research job.
 It is best to do visa application in my home country, which maximizes the probability of getting approved.
 This means I must go back to China.

 I would not have housing in Tucson when I'm applying for the visa in China, but my property needs to go somewhere.
 Thus, I started exploring self storage facilities in August.
 I chose CubeSmart Self Storage at 2424 N Oracle Rd because of their great rates.
-On Aug 30, the day before leaving, I moved everything to my storage cube, protected by a Master disc lock I purchased off Amazon.
+On Aug 30, the day before leaving, I moved everything to my storage cube, protected by a Master disc lock (paid link) I purchased off Amazon.

 I gave away many bulky or fragile items that I don't plan to bring on the train.
 I donated some of my bedding and all those ceramic plates to Goodwill Donation Center.
 For excessive clothing, the better ones went to the Salvation Army, and others were placed in a park next to a group of homeless people.
 Broken electronics and other metal things were recycled at RISE Equipment Recycling Center.
 I also gave my microwave and vacuum cleaner to a classmate, in exchange of asking him to receive my mails when I'm away.